UtraxHQ/UtraxRepBot/README.md

   - **Red Points**: For negative interactions, although the bot does not initiate this, it counts against the reputation.

 - **Integration with Rick Bot**:
-  - **Solana Contract Address Monitoring**: The bot now integrates with Rick Bot to monitor and react to Solana contract addresses shared for new coin calls.
+  - **Solana Contract Address Monitoring**: The bot now integrates with Rick & Smile Bots to monitor and react to Solana contract addresses shared for new coin calls.
   - **Reputation Votes for Coin Callers**: Users can vote on the accuracy or success of coin calls made by others, influencing their reputation score.

 - **Leaderboard**: Keeps track of the top 10 users based on their reputation score.